sargentJE/myaccess-email-campaign/emails/email01_awareness-intro.md

 Hi {{first_name}},

-We were recently working with a blind user who was trying to donate on a site that had "passed" its accessibility checks.
+We were recently working with a screen reader user who was trying to donate on a site that had "passed" its accessibility checks.

 She found the donate button fine.
 But when the form loaded:
 - No labels were announced